|

 The Quick and the Red (2003)

-for Fifty Foot Penguin Theater (@ Cedar-Riverside People's Center)
+for Fifty Foot Penguin Theater (at Cedar-Riverside People's Center)

 directed by Zach Curtis